Happy Anniversary!

 www.specialolympics.ie

-The aim of Special Olympics Ireland is to expand the opportunities and resources offered by Special Olympics Ireland so that every child and adult with a learning disability has the chance, in their own community, to achieve in ways that bring life changing experiences of increased skills, confidence and joy.
+The aim of Special Olympics Ireland is to expand the opportunities and resources offered so every child and adult with a learning disability has the chance, in their own community, to achieve in ways that bring life changing experiences of increased skills, confidence and joy.

 a place for everyone!